rlmic/impact-bombing-vietnam/README.md

 ## Project structure

-This folder contains the necesarry files to reproduce the analysis.
+This folder contains the necesarry files to reproduce the analysis, as well as the expected output from the running the source code provided.

 ```
 ├── LICENSE
 ├── README.md          <- The top-level README for users.
 ├── data
-│   ├── clean          <- Data from third party sources.
+│   ├── clean          <- Data used as input for the analysis.
       ├── district_bombing_corrected_data.dta
       └── province_bombing_corrected_data.dta
 │
-├── docs               <-
+├── docs               <- Documentation associated with the paper.
+See below for documentation details.
 │   └── The long-run impact of Bombing Vietnam_Supplement.pdf
 │   └── [Paper] The Long-Run Impact of Bombing Vietnam.pdf
 │
-├── outputs            <-
+├── outputs            <- Outputs produced by the source code
 │   └── figures        <- Generated graphics and figures to be used in reporting
 │   └── tables         <- Generated tables to be used in reporting
 │
-├── src/               <- Source code for use in this project, see below for script details.
+└── src/               <- Source code for to reproduce analysis
-│   ├── general        <- Scripts to download or generate data
+    ├── general        <- Scripts contaning the constants used in the project.
+See below for script details.
     │      ├──  constants.do
     │      ├──  lab_dis.do
     │      └──  lab_pro.do
     │
-│   ├── pipelines
+    └── pipelines      <- Scripts contaning the main code to reproduce the analysis project.
         ├──  main.do
+        ├──  produce_analysis_corrected.do
-        └──  produce_analysis_corrected.do
+        └──  valid

 ```